crackgoland/chstr/README.md

 # chstr
 By nature, Go strings are immutable: a change causes copy.
-This package provides a tiny type that allows to append and overwrite strings without copy operation.
+This package provides type that allows to append and overwrite strings without copy operation.

-#### Example
+## Example

-The core method is `Write(runeIndex int, value string) int` that
+The core method is `Write(runeIndex int, value string) int`

     package main